ajtarragona/censat-client/README.md

 ### CENSUSES AND ENTITIES DEFINITION

 #### censuses()
-Returns all censuses
+Returns all censuses.

 #### census($short_name)
-Returns a census given its name
+Returns a census given its name.

 #### censusEntities($short_name)
-Returns a census entities given the census name
+Returns a census entities given the census name.

 #### entities()
-Returns all entities
+Returns all entities.

 #### entity($short_name)
-Returns an entity given its name
+Returns an entity given its name.

 #### entityFields($short_name)
-Returns an entity fields given the entity name
+Returns an entity fields given the entity name.

 #### entityField($entity_name, $field_name)
-Returns a single entity field given the entity name and the field name
+Returns a single entity field given the entity name and the field name.

 #### entityGridFields($short_name, $grid_name)
-Returns the fields of an entity grid, given the entity name and the grid name
+Returns the fields of an entity grid, given the entity name and the grid name.